Mathilde VELLIET

 Research interests:

-Mathilde Velliet is a Research Fellow within the Geopolitics of Technology program at Ifri since September 2021.
+Mathilde Velliet is a Research Fellow at Ifri's Geopolitics of Technology Center since September 2021.
 Her research focuses on international issues related to new technologies, particularly American and Chinese technology policies as well as U.S.-China relations.
-She is also a PhD student in American civilization at the University of Paris.
-Her doctoral thesis focuses on U.S. policies on strategic technologies in response to the China threat under the Obama, Trump and Biden administrations.
+She is also a PhD student in American civilization at the University of Paris and the University of Aix-Marseille.
+Her doctoral thesis deals with U.S. policies to protect strategic technologies in response to the China threat under the Obama, Trump and Biden administrations.

-She holds a master’s degree in English studies from the École Normale Supérieure de Lyon and a master’s degree in International Security from Sciences Po Paris.
-She also conducted research in the United States, at New York University and Boston University.
+She holds a Master’s degree in English studies from the École Normale Supérieure de Lyon and a Master’s degree in International Security from Sciences Po Paris.
+She also conducted research at New York University and Boston University.

 European digital sovereignty has been made a priority by Ursula von der Leyen’s European Commission.
 Due to the privileged position of American companies in the European market, Brussels’ efforts towards digital sovereignty (on privacy, antitrust, data sovereignty, etc.) are closely...